tytydraco/yessleep/out/Im_A_Research_Assistant_With_Some_Stories_To_Tell_The_Thanksgiving_Hunt_Part_2.md

 &#x200B;

-“Wait, I never told you that.
-How do you know about that?”
+"Wait, how do you know about that?
+I never told you.”

 &#x200B;